Car Buyers – A Complete Guide To The UK Car Buying Market

 This guide will cover all aspects of the car buying industry in detail.

 For many years, car dealers were the go-to place for car-buyers, especially for part exchange.
 But, there’s only one real reason for that; there wasn’t much of a choice elsewhere.

 Now, the choices are endless, both online and offline.

 This doesn’t mean that people don’t still use car dealerships to purchase a new car.

-The UK is home to very impressive dealers including Evans Halshaw, Listers and Lookers.
-And, they all do particularly well.
+The UK is home to many impressive car dealership franchises including Evans Halshaw, Listers, Vertu, Sytner and Lookers.
+Many are listed on the FTSE or stock market and, they all do particularly well.